Polecats

 Hybridisation and Introduction to New Zealand

 In some parts of the British Isles, wild European polecats have hybridised with feral ferrets.
-Offspring of these two animals typically have a distinct white throat patch, white paws, and white hairs interspersed among the fur.(4) These European polecat-ferret hybrids tend to have better eyesight, greater physical capabilities, and are more independent in nature than ferrets.
-However, they are less willing to be handled, require much attention in order to prevent boredom, may refuse to enter unfamiliar burrows, and do not cope well with being caged.(8)
+While some European polecat-ferret hybrids can look near identical to pure European polecats, they typically have a distinct white throat patch, white paws, and white hairs interspersed among the fur.(10) These European polecat-ferret hybrids tend to have better eyesight, greater physical capabilities, and are more independent in nature than ferrets.
+However, they are less willing to be handled, require much attention in order to prevent boredom, may refuse to enter unfamiliar burrows, and do not cope well with being caged.(14)

 Heads of a 1) European polecat, 2) ferret, and 3) European polecat-ferret hybrid.
 Source: Journal of Genetics, Vol. XI, No. 2.
 Larger image